containers/automation_images/import_images/README.md

 This list is not exhaustive, and only represents common/likely failures.
 Normally there is no need to exit the build container.

-* If image download fails, double-check the URL values, run `make clean` and retry.
+* If image download fails, double-check any error output, run `make clean` and retry.
-* If checksum validation fails, double-check the URL values.
-If changes made, run `make clean`.
+* If checksum validation fails, run `make clean`.
   Retry `make import_images`.
 * If s3 upload fails,
-  double-check the URL values.
-If changes were needed, run `make clean`.
+  Confirm service availability,
-  Retry `make import_images`.
+  retry `make import_images`.
 * If snapshot import fails with a `Disk validation failed` error, Retry `make import_images`.
-* If snapshot import fails with an error, find them in EC2 and delete them.
+* If snapshot import fails with non-validation error, find snapshot in EC2 and delete it manually.
   Retry `make import_images`.
-* If AMI registration fails, remove any conflicting AMIs and snapshots.
+* If AMI registration fails, remove any conflicting AMIs *and* snapshots.
   Retry `make import_images`.
 * If import was successful but AMI tagging failed, manually add the required tags to AMI: `automation=false` and `Name=<name>-i${IMG_SFX}`.